Where do we start? What’s the plan? How is this all going to work out? Can we afford that? It’s all a bit too overwhelming to handle.

 I have a friend that planned the most fun get-away for her son’s birthday.
 They were taking off, just the two of them, they would hit up Disney, Legoland, and his favorite restaurant.
 Can you guess what happened after all the planning and money had gone into getting the tickets?
 Her son had enough of theme parks after one day and wanted to stay at the hotel pool for the rest of their trip!

 The art of travel is to learn flexibility.

 Be open with the adventures that get presented to you and your trip will be so much COOLER than you could’ve planned for.

-What do you do when you get somewhere and find out about this awesome restaurant in the neighbouring town, do you stick to your well-laid out plan, or do you b-line it for this new adventure?
+What do you do when you get somewhere and find out about this awesome restaurant in the neighboring town, do you stick to your well-laid-out plan, or do you b-line it for this new adventure?
 Flexibility is key.